-Officials of the Naval Air Systems Command at Patuxent River Naval Air Station, Md., announced a $55 million contract Friday to the Boeing Co.
-Defense, Space & Security segment in St. Louis to build as many as six design and build the IRST Block II low-rate initial production III systems.
+Officials of the Naval Air Systems Command at Patuxent River Naval Air Station, Md., announced a $55 million contract to the Boeing Co.
+Defense, Space & Security segment in St. Louis in January to build as many as six IRST Block II low-rate initial production III systems.

 The Super Hornet combat aircraft IRST is a long-wave infrared detection system that targets enemy aircraft in conditions where the Super Hornet cannot use its radar.
 The system, which Boeing is buying from the Lockheed Martin Missiles and Fire Control segment in Orlando, Fla., uses infrared search and track technology to detect and provide weapons-quality track solutions on potentially hostile aircraft.

 The IRST Block I, also called the IRST21 Sensor System, fits on the front of the Super Hornet’s centerline fuel tank.
 Two years ago Navy leaders approved a restructured program that foregoes full-rate production of Block I sensors and proceeds directly to the Block II system.